Talking with Your Child about Relationships

 It’s common for teens to have mood swings and to try out different behaviours.
 However, sudden changes in your child’s attitude or behaviour could be a sign that something more serious is going on.
 If you think this may be the case, talk to your teen to find out more.

-Here are some changes you might see in a teen whose partner uses violence:
+Here are some changes you might see in a teen who is experiencing dating violence:

 - avoid friends, family, and school activities